glitch-soc/mastodon/config/templates/privacy-policy.md

-This privacy policy describes how %{domain} ("%{domain}", "we", "us") collects, protects and uses the personally identifiable information you may provide through the %{domain} website or its API.
+This privacy policy describes how dftba.club ("dftba.clubs", "we", "us") collects, protects and uses the personally identifiable information you may provide through the dftba.club website or its API.
 The policy also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
-This policy does not apply to the practices of companies that %{domain} does not own or control, or to individuals that
+This policy does not apply to the practices of companies that dftba.club does not own or control, or to individuals that dftba.club does not employ or manage.

-%{domain} does not employ or manage.
+This server is located within and is governed by the laws of the United States.

 # What information do we collect?